studio1902/statamic-peak-docs/docs/getting-started/addons.md

 > Note: When using the Eloquent Driver make sure you store blueprints and fieldsets as files and not in the database.

 ## Commands
 The optional paid Commands addon contains the various [Peak CLI commands](/getting-started/commands.html) that help speed up development.
 Make sure to read up on them before starting your project.
+This addon requires an active license during development.

 Run the following commands to publish the addons stubs.